Brownie prince Hëkitarka attempts to flee the dark faerie queen Leanan Sidhé

 Hëkitarka whisked away and ran to the door.

-‘He has already forsaken you, or else you should not be here.’
+‘He’s already forsaken you, or else you should not be here.’

 ‘No. He’s always watching.
 If I’m imprisoned here it’s only for some purpose that He knows for me.’